lxc/incus-os/doc/index.md

 - testing

-All installations default to the `stable` channel which typically sees at least one weekly update to pick up the latest stable bugfix release of the Linux kernel as well as any relevant security issues.
+All installations default to the `stable` channel which typically sees at least one weekly update to pick up the latest stable bug fix release of the Linux kernel as well as any relevant security issues.

 The `testing` channel sees much more frequent builds, typically once a